 You may not think of fruit when it comes to fondue, but considering certain fruits have a place on a cheese platter, this pairing is certainly warranted.
 Serve raw or whole fruits like sliced green or red apple, sliced pear, pineapple, and seedless grapes.
 Allow guests to spear a few dried apricots or dried figs.

 Tips for Fondue Dippers

-- Fondue forks are the best choice for dipping because they are color coded so everyone at the table knows which is theirs and they are long-handled to avoid contact with the hot fondue pot.
+Fondue forks are the best choice for dipping because they are color-coded so everyone at the table knows which is theirs and they are long-handled to avoid contact with the hot fondue pot.
 (If you choose to use ordinary forks, be sure they are of a decent length.)
 It's important to avoid dipping fingers into hot fondue; this is both unsanitary and just asking for a burn.

 If you offer a wide selection of foods for dipping, you don't need to offer much else to round out the meal.
 Consider serving a simple salad and finish the meal with a fruit tart or a chocolate fondue to stick with the fondue theme.